francis-clairicia/EasyNetwork/docs/source/glossary.rst

       >>> s.deserialize(data)
       {'data': 42}

-      Most of the time, a serializer wrapper is an :term:`incremental serializer` to allow a :term:`one-shot serializer` to be used in a stream context.
+      Most of the time, a serializer wrapper is an :term:`incremental serializer` in order to allow a :term:`one-shot serializer` to be used in a stream context.